JamesMcCullochDickens/PyTorch_MultiGpuExperiments/README.md

 My CPU is an 11th GEN i9-11900K

 I'm using PyTorch version 1.11.0.
-For Windows I am using the gloo backend for the data distributed parallel experiments, and for Linux (tested on Ubuntu, I am using nccl).
+For Windows I am using the gloo backend for the data distributed parallel experiments, and for Linux (tested on Ubuntu), I am using nccl.

 The benchmark consists of declaring a dataset of random images fed into a ResNet50 for various batch sizes for 5 epochs.